Sjord/Sjord.github.io/_posts/2019-01-30-how-to-survive-an-office-job.md

 Imposter syndrome is the feeling that you are not as good as your colleagues, and you are afraid that they find that out.
 This is quite common [in infosec](https://medium.com/@west.a.dominique/navigating-imposter-syndrome-in-the-world-of-information-security-dc6ec10d9c0f).
 People with imposter syndrome often try to compensate by pretending they know everything, that they never make mistakes, and that they are better than everyone else.
 This can give the impression that they are much smarter than you, but this is just show.
 Don't fall for it.

-Admit your mistakes and show that you are not all-knowing.
+At first I would try to one-up imposters by also spewing facts or knowledge, but this doesn't work and only breeds hostility.
+Instead, admit your mistakes and show that you are not all-knowing.
 This makes you vulnerable, which is a good thing, because it builds trust between people.
 This prevents you from becoming an imposter, as well as breaking down the wall of other imposters.

 ## Have a hobby